Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Problem Setting

 Let $\theta_g^{\texttt{f}}$ denote the solution of \eqref{eq:firm-opt} under fairness constraint $\texttt{f}\in\{\texttt{DP}, \texttt{TPR}, \texttt{FPR}\}$, and $\theta_g^{\texttt{MU}}$ denote the \texttt{Maximum Utility (MU)} thresholds (i.e., maximizers of the firm's expected payoff in the absence of a fairness constraint).

-\textbf{Dataset biases.} In order to solve \eqref{eq:firm-opt}, the firm relies on historical information and training datasets to obtain estimates of the underlying population characteristics: the qualification rates $\alpha_g$, the feature distributions $f_g^y(x)$, and/or the qualification profiles $\gamma_g(x)$.
+\paragraph{Dataset biases.} In order to solve \eqref{eq:firm-opt}, the firm relies on historical information and training datasets to obtain estimates of the underlying population characteristics: the qualification rates $\alpha_g$, the feature distributions $f_g^y(x)$, and/or the qualification profiles $\gamma_g(x)$.
 However, the estimated quantities $\hat{\alpha}_g$, $\hat{f}_g^y(x)$, and/or $\hat{\gamma}_g(x)$ may differ from the true population characteristics.
-We refer to the inaccuracies in these estimates as data bias, with the following interpretations:
+We refer to the inaccuracies in these estimates as data bias.
+Specifically, we focus our analysis on the following instantiations of our general model:

-~~ \textbf{1.
-Qualification assessment biases}, reflected in the form of errors in the qualification profiles $\gamma_g(x)$.
+\paragraph{1.
+Qualification assessment (labeling) biases,} reflected in the form of errors in profiles $\gamma_g(x)$.
 We note that such biases can also affect the estimate of $\alpha_g$ and $f^y_g(x)$.
 This case is most similar to labeling biases considered in prior work \cite{blum2020recovering,jiang2020identifying,fogliato2020fairness, wick2019unlocking}.

-~~ \textbf{2.
-Measurement errors}, reflected in the form of shifts in feature distributions $f^y_g(x)$.
-These can also be viewed as performative shifts \cite{perdomo2020performative}, or other distribution shifts over time. his case generalizes measurement biases considered in \cite{liu2018delayed}.
+Here, we consider two specific forms of this type of bias:

+\begin{itemize} \item \emph{Flipping labels on qualified disadvantaged agents.} We first consider biases that result in $\hat{\gamma}_b(x) = \beta \gamma_b(x), \forall x$, where $\beta\in(0,1)$ is the underestimation rate.
+This can be viewed as label biases due to a prior decision maker/policy that only had a probability $\beta<1$ of correctly identifying qualified agents from the disadvantaged group $b$.
+We start with this type of bias as it is one of the most difficult to rectify.
+Specifically, these biases will not be corrected post-decision due to censored feedback: once a qualified agent is labeled as 0 and rejected, the firm does not get the opportunity to observe the agent and assess whether this was indeed the correct label. \item \emph{Flipping labels on unqualified advantaged agents.} We also consider biases of the form of $\hat{\gamma}_a(x)=(1-\beta){\gamma_a(x)} + \beta$, with $\beta\in(0,1)$, interpreted as prior errors by a decision maker who mistakenly labeled unqualified agents from the advantaged group as qualified with probability $\beta$. \end{itemize}

+\paragraph{2.
+Feature measurement errors,} in the form of drops in the feature distribution likelihood ratios in the disadvantaged group.
+Formally, we consider biases that result in $\frac{\hat{f}^1_b({x})}{\hat{f}^0_b(x)} = \beta(x) \frac{f_b^1(x)}{f_b^0(x)}, \forall x$, where $\beta(x):\mathbb{R}\rightarrow (0,1)$ is the underestimation rate and is a non-decreasing function in $x$ (including constant).
+In words, this results in a firm assessing that an agent with a given feature $x$ is less likely to be qualified than it truly is.
+This type of bias can occur, for instance, if scores are normally distributed and systematically underestimated such that $\hat{x}=x-\epsilon$, where $\epsilon\geq 0$.
+This case generalizes measurement biases studied in \cite{liu2018delayed}.